About the subject

 You can obtain a master’s degree in child and youth studies by enrolling in our master’s program.
 It is currently offered only in Swedish.

 Course at master's level

 A master’s degree in Child and Youth Studies can only be obtained through enrolment in one of the master´s programmes listed under Educations within the subject.
 It is currently offered only in Swedish.

-Research in child and youth studies is multi disciplinary, and our researchers have very diverse academic backgrounds.
+Research in child and youth studies is multidisciplinary, and our researchers have very diverse academic backgrounds.
 We study children’s and youths’ lives and socialization, both historically and contemporarily.
 Cultural contexts for children and youth, such as family, school and preschool, peer groups and media are studied at the department.
-We use a multitude of theories, methods and material in our research, often joined by a common focus on children’s and youths’ perspectives of their own lives and experiences.
+We use a multitude of theories, methods and materials in our research, often united by a common focus on children’s and youths’ perspectives of their own lives and experiences.